qsimeon/worm-graph/README.md

 ## Future Tasks

-- Write the Project Overview section of the README.
 - Post the preprocess datasets to a file-hosting site.
 - Implement unit tests for all submodules in the `tests` directory.
 - Add docstrings to all functions and classes.
 Follow the Google Python Style Guide for formating.